ArminJo/PlayRtttl/README.md

 In order to fit the examples to the 8K flash of ATtiny85 and ATtiny88, the [Arduino library ATtinySerialOut](https://github.com/ArminJo/ATtinySerialOut) is required for this CPU's.

 # Revision History
+### Version 2.1.0
+- Add ability to play C8 and beyond.

 ### Version 2.0.1
 - Added function isPlayRtttlRunning().